How to Improve Your Credit Score in 7 Simple Steps

 One way to boost your credit score is to lower your credit utilization ratio by focusing on the revolving credit.

 Revolving Credit: These are credit cards, personal lines of credit and home equity lines of credit (HELOCs).
 Revolving credit is open ended, meaning there isn’t an end date.
-Unlike auto loans, home mortgages and other traditional loans, revolving credit can be accessed over and over again.
+Unlike auto loans, mortgages and home equity loans, revolving credit can be accessed over and over again.

 A good rule of thumb is to work on keeping your credit utilization below 30%.